jamesfalkner/codeone18/fault-tolerance.md

 ## Improving the Inventory Service

-In this scenario we'll explore how to use a new project called _Istio_ to solve many of the challenges of modern distributed applications.
+In this scenario we'll explore how to use OpenShift's _Service Mesh_ feature, based on a project called _Istio_ to solve many of the challenges of modern distributed applications.
 In particular, our coolstore application suffers from problems when the load is high - although you improved the production environment in the last step using Jaeger tracing and improving the performance of the `catalog` service, the `inventory` service still suffers from occasional scaling problems when the load is high.
-Let's use Istio and its fault tolerance and resiliency features to gracefully handle the high load.
-Notice that we aren't making **any changes to the application itself**, letting Istio handle failures at a lower, application infrastructure level.
+Let's use OpenShift's Service Mesh and its fault tolerance and resiliency features to gracefully handle the high load.
+Notice that we aren't making **any changes to the application itself**, letting OpenShift handle failures at a lower, application infrastructure level.

 ### Chaos Engineering with the Inventory Service